Responsive Images

 As you saw in the above example, one size doesn’t fit all.
 A responsive design should adapt based on user screen size, pixel density, and device orientation to ensure a great user experience.

-Here are three main reasons why we need to implement responsive images:
+Here are the three main reasons to implement responsive images:

 - Faster loading web pages

-An image without perceptible artifacts looks crisp and contributes towards a great user experience.
-This is especially important on retail sites where users expect to view high-resolution closeups of product images to better look at texture & details.
+An image without visible artifacts looks crisp and contributes to a great user experience.
+This is especially important on retail sites, where users expect to view high-resolution closeups of product images to better see texture and details.

 For an image to look good, it must adapt based on viewport width and screen pixel density.
-Let’s understand these:
+Let’s look at these cases:

-If your layout changes based on the device viewport, the loaded image dimension should match the container CSS/HTML width.
-If the browser stretches a smaller image to fit the design, the rendered image will look blurred, and if you load a bigger image on a device with small viewport width, it results in bandwidth and time wastage.
+If your layout changes based on the device viewport, the loaded image dimensions should match the container's CSS/HTML width.
+If the browser stretches a smaller image to fit the design, the rendered image will look blurred.
+If you load a larger image on a device with a small viewport width, it results in wasted bandwidth and time.

 - CSS viewport size: 375px by 667px